 OAD 101 Beginning Keyboarding is required for students without basic keyboarding skills.
-To be chosen with the consent of a computer science advisor.

 This curriculum is designed to serve students planning to enter the field of computer information technology and those already employed who need specialized skills required by the computing industry.
 Options are available for concentrated study in microcomputer applications, computer programming, computer networking, or web technologies.